john-m24/talker/README.md

 1. System Preferences > Security & Privacy > Privacy > Microphone
 2. Enable Terminal (or your IDE/terminal app)

+**Whisper**: Speak your command, then press Enter when done.
-The agent will automatically detect when you start and stop speaking.
+**Sphinx**: The agent will automatically detect when you start and stop speaking.

 ## How It Works